Who are we?

 Anne Simon

-Anne Simon, appointed Secretary general of Secodev in May 2019, has more than 25 years of experience in management and global strategy consulting, spanning non-governmental, public and private sectors.
-She has steered various organisations in the implementation of strategies to run successful programs in the fields of international solidarity and development cooperation.
-She recently helped the Silvana Arbia Foundation to develop their program and strategy to combat the practice of using child soldiers in Africa and the Middle East.
+Anne Simon, appointed Director of Secodev, has more than 25 years of experience in management and global strategy consulting, not only in non-governmental organizations, but also in the public and private sectors.
+She has guided various organizations in the implementation of strategies to carry out programs in the fields of international solidarity and development cooperation.
+She recently supported the Silvana Arbia Foundation in the development of their program and strategy for the prevention of child soldier issues in Africa and the Middle East.

-As Executive director of the Soroptimists International European federation, an organisation of more than 80,000 women across 126 countries, Anne was responsible for advocacy at the United Nations.
-Previously, she had a long career with PricewaterhouseCoopers (PWC), where she headed up the Strategy and Intelligence Research division in the Middle East and the Global External Affairs division in New York.
+As Executive Director of the European Federation of Soroptimists International, an organization of over 80,000 women in 126 countries, she was responsible for advocacy at the United Nations.
+Prior to that, she developed her career at PricewaterhouseCoopers (PWC), where she spent many years managing the Strategy and Intelligence Research division in the Middle East and the Global External Affairs department in New York.

-Anne is now also involved as a technical commissioner for the Fédération genevoise de coopération (FGC), which brings together more than 60 associations.
-She continues her consulting activities with various foundations and non-profit organisations and is co-author of several publications, notably the Arab Women Leadership Outlook 2009-2011, a pioneering report on the issues and challenges faced by Arab women.
+After five years as a technical commissioner, Anne is now a member of the board of the Fédération genevoise de coopération (FGC), which brings together over 60 associations.
+She continues to work as a consultant for several foundations and non-profit organizations.
+She is the co-author of several publications, including the Arab Women Leadership Outlook 2009-2011, a pioneering report on the issues and challenges facing Arab women.

 Portrait de Leny Mora-Monteros, Responsable de programme